lili12388/kelibia/SEO_SUMMARY.md

    - Alt text already included in code ✅

 3. **Google My Business**
-   - Create a free listing for Khadhra Rentals
+   - Create a free listing for Edarna
    - Add your VPS location (or broker office)
    - Collect customer reviews